 CPD’s client base has grown in direct proportion to Child Protective Services’: in 1989, CPD served 3,500 children annually and today that number has grown to more than 20,000.
 In response both to the growing need for a physical space to support caseworkers and the ever-growing population of children in their care, CPD has developed a plan to construct a more child-friendly space that is large enough to house its operations into the future.

-The new facility will provide extra space for CPD’s successful school supply, coat, and Easter drives, expand space for caseworkers, allow CPD to utilize 10,000+ square feet of Rainbow Room and Warehouse space, and provide offices for 2-3 partner agencies who will lease space from Community Partners of Dallas.
-The new 6,000 SF Night Response space will have a small break room, a play area, visit rooms and a nursery, showers and bath facilities, a TV gaming and lounge area for older kids, as well as a laundry and other services.
-Child Protective Services will be a tenant., with 24 employees housed on site for overnight, state holidays, and weekend work (4:00 pm until 8:00 am Monday-Friday and 24 hours on weekends and holidays).
+The new facility provides extra space for CPD’s successful school supply, coat, and Easter drives, expand space for caseworkers, allow CPD to utilize 10,000+ square feet of Rainbow Room and Warehouse space, and provide offices for 2-3 partner agencies who will lease space from Community Partners of Dallas.
+The new 6,000 SF Night Response space has a small break room, a play area, visit rooms and a nursery, showers and bath facilities, a TV gaming and lounge area for older kids, as well as a laundry and other services.
+Child Protective Services was a tenant., with 24 employees housed on site for overnight, state holidays, and weekend work (4:00 pm until 8:00 am Monday-Friday and 24 hours on weekends and holidays).